V.4. MISCELLANEOUS WORDS, PART 4/10 (kit-luf)

 – (ki)tidi : will

-– (ki)tietiekele (bitietiekele) : noise, sound of the birds singing
+– (ki)tietiekele (bitietiekele) : sonorous noise, sound of birds singing

 – (ki)tiki : fabric made domestically in the country